thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 The following material in this section assumes you create local state in a class that extends React.Component.

-You might be aware that there is an experimental feature at the moment called [React Hooks](https://reactjs.org/docs/hooks-intro.html) and one of the hooks, [useState](https://reactjs.org/docs/hooks-state.html), makes state management a lot easier.
-We will discuss React Hooks in a separate section.
+You might be aware that there is an new feature introduced to React 16.8 called [React Hooks](https://reactjs.org/docs/hooks-intro.html) and one of the hooks, [useState](https://reactjs.org/docs/hooks-state.html), makes state management easier.
+We will discuss React Hooks in a later section and understand the foundation first.

 ## How to initialize state of a component?